Tropical methods for building real space sextics with totally real tritangent planes: Type (3) tangencies for trivalent tritangents

 \begin{lemma} Assume that $\sextic$ is generic relative to $\Gamma$ and let $\Lambda$ be a tritangent to $\Gamma$ with a local tangency of type (3ab) or (3cb) along its unique edge.
 Then, $\Lambda$ does not lift to a classical tritangent to $V(\sextic)$ defined over $\overline{\K}$. \end{lemma}

 \begin{proof} We pick representatives of these tangency types as in~\autoref{fig:classificationLocalTangencies}.
 The result is a direct consequence of the genericity conditions listed in~\autoref{def:fgenericRelToGamma}.
-Indeed, assuming $\Lambda$ is tritangent to $\Gamma$, the initial form of the parameter $\du$ appearing in a potential lift $\ell$ does not feature in any of the local equations at the tangency points between $\Gamma$ and $\Lambda$.
-In this situation, the local equations at each of the tropical tangency points (counted with multiplicity) would produce a $9\times 8$ system.
-The genericity of $\sextic$ would ensure it will have no solution. \end{proof}
+Indeed, assuming $\Lambda$ is tritangent to $\Gamma$, the initial form of the parameter $\du$ appearing in a potential lift $\ell$ does not feature in any of the local equations at tangency points between $\Gamma$ and $\Lambda$.
+In this situation, we such equations yield a $9\times 8$ system with no solutions per the genericity assumptions on $\sextic$. \end{proof}

 Tangencies of type (3f) behave like star tangencies of multiplicity four between tropical trivalent lines and smooth tropical curves in $\TPr^2$.
-Thus, we can determine both the local lifting multiplicity and the existence of real lifts using~\cite[Proposition 3.12]{LM17} and~\cite[Proposition 6.4]{CM20}, respectively.
+Thus, we can determine both the local lifting multiplicity and the existence of real lifts using~\cite[Proposition 3.12]{LM17} or~\cite[Proposition 6.4]{CM20}.

 Before stating the result for this tangency type, we describe the local combinatorics of the relevant cells in the Newton subdivision of $\sextic$.
 Let $v$ be the lower vertex of $\Lambda$.
 The bidegree of $\sextic$ restricts the location of the cell dual to $v$ in the Newton subdivision of $\sextic$: it must be the triangle with vertices $(1,1)$, $(1,2)$ and $(2,1)$.
-The three triangles adjacent to $v^{\vee}$ are determined by three vertices, which we label $(0,i)$, $(j,0)$ and $(k,4-k)$.
-We let $\lambda_1, \lambda_2$ and $\lambda_3$ denote the lengths of the vertical, horizontal and diagonal edge of the connected component of $\Lambda\cap \Gamma$ containing $v$.
+The three triangles adjacent to $v^{\vee}$ are determined by three vertices, which we label $(0,i)$, $(j,0)$ and $(k,4-k)$ for $k=1,2$ or $3$.
+We let $\lambda_1, \lambda_2$ and $\lambda_3$ denote the lengths of the vertical, horizontal and diagonal edge of the connected component of $\Gamma \cap \Lambda$ containing $v$.

-A standard computation via chip-firing ensures that the shortest edge among these three is the only one not containing a tangency point.
+A standard computation via chip-firing on this component ensures that the shortest edge among these three is the only one not containing a tangency point.
 Recall from the genericity constraints imposed on $\Gamma$ that this minimum length is unique.
 The $\Dn{4}$-symmetry on $\TPr^1\times \TPr^1$ and our choice of representatives of a type (3f) tangencies featured in~\autoref{fig:classificationLocalTangencies} restricts our analysis to three cases:

 \begin{proposition} Let $(\Lambda,P,P')$ be one of the three $\Dn{4}$-representative of a local tangency (3f) with $\Gamma$ subject to the length restrictions~\eqref{eq:relOrderFor3e}.
 Then, there are four lifts $(\ell, p, p')$ of $(\Lambda, P, P')$ over $\overline{\K}$.
 Such lifts are determined by two independent choices of the initial forms of two parameters, called $m_2$ and $n_2$.
 Furthermore: \begin{enumerate}[(i)] \item All four lifts are defined over a quadratic extension of $\K$. \item Either all four lifts can be realized over $\K$ or none of them is.
 The precise conditions for lifting over $\K$ depend on the marked vertices $(0,i), (j,0)$ and $(k,4-k)$ and the relative order among the edge lengths $\lambda_1, \lambda_2$, and $\lambda_3$. \end{enumerate} \end{proposition}